Skip to Main Content

 • Back of house (cooks, chefs, line-staff, dishwashers/prep-cooks)

-The Hiring Grant is also available for existing employees from the same groups to support upskilling to other positions (i.e., into supervisor or management positions).
+The Subsidy is also available for existing employees to support upskilling to other positions (i.e., into supervisor or management positions).

 Eligible under-represented groups are defined as: